 Jun and Davis stood outside Highton View Terrace, impatiently checking their watches.
 Davis was panting heavily.

 "I can't believe you made me carry that huge bag."
 He complained.
 "Sometimes you can be the worst sister…"

 "I love you too, Davis."
 Jun said sweetly before changing the subject.
 "I wonder where those guys are?
 We're down to 15 minutes before we leave."

 "Knowing Tai, he'll probably barely make it on time, and from what Kuri told me last night, she may not come at all."

+A familiar voice spoke up just then.
 "You shouldn't take everything I say so seriously."